GamesCreed

 SPRAWL, Movement Shooter, Boomer Shooter, PC, FPS, Retro FPS, Gamescreed

-The weapon selection for SPRAWL is nothing different than a regular retro shooter.
+The weapon selection for SPRAWL is no different than a regular retro shooter.
 You got your standard pistol, submachine gun, rocket launcher, double-barrel shotgun, and so forth.
 What makes SPRAWL a bit more dependent on every weapon is the slow delay in using weapons.
-This was quite apparent once I got a hold of the double barrel shotgun, expecting it to be quite literally a “blast” to use, but I quickly realized how slow and sluggish it was to use.
-Especially the firing speed and reload made it so that you needed to change weapons in order to get your damage-per-second numbers up.
+This was quite apparent once I got hold of the double-barrel shotgun, expecting it to be quite literally a “blast” to use, but I quickly realized how slow and sluggish it was to use.
+Especially the firing speed and reload made it so that you needed to change weapons to get your damage-per-second numbers up.

 SPRAWL, Movement Shooter, Boomer Shooter, PC, FPS, Retro FPS, GamesCreed

-It is usually tied to the amounts of enemies rather than them turning into bullet sponges.
+It is usually tied to the number of enemies rather than them turning into bullet sponges.
 As you keep going forward, the enemy types you encounter change too, such as shield-using forces, brutes, and invisible commanders.
-Although the premise of killing them is always the same- which is just to shoot them- taking them down in unique ways is a neat challenge for the player.
+Although the premise of killing them is always the same, which is just to shoot them, taking them down in unique ways is a neat challenge for the player.

 There were a few things that I noticed during gameplay that were not sort of suited for the SPRAWL, at least in the way that it was implemented.
 SPRAWL does not include a sprint button, and to be fair, it does not need to have one due to highly movement-focused gameplay.
 But pressing SHIFT for a few seconds allows you to slide until you come to a dead stop.
 While this is an okay way to add Adrenaline, wall riding, and slide to the mix, the implementation of the slide is to hold down the key.